 Updated field names, formats, choice fields as referenced in (TEST Cappaert-Phone App Layout & suggestions.docx)

-Capacity to detect and capture GPS location from mobile device.
+Capacity to detect and capture GPS location from mobile device, or enter manually.

 Will include data entry QA to minimize illegal/illogical/out-of-bounds entries on suggested fields.

+Required completion for some fields

+Functionality to save draft submissions, view a certain number of past submissions (“My Reports” section?), and completions on identified field

+Capture camera photo images as part of the form submitted (optional)

+Log in / account creation (and storing account information for future automatic login)

+For repeat submissions (same site but different week), pulling location information from past submission

 The design of the CMA will be similar to the 2014 app with the following structure:

-Individual forms will be viewed by selecting from a animated list.
+Individual forms will be viewed by selecting from an animated list.

 Data on each form will be saved in an internal *.json file.